 By Sara Novak

-Cortisol has become a hot topic as of late.
+Cortisol (the main stress hormone in the body) has become a hot topic as of late.
 Everybody is stressed, whether it is being cooped up in your house for too long or being nervous about your job or the economy.
 Stress happens.
-It is everywhere and the healthiest among us learn to manage stress, because if you do not manage it, it can cause any number of chronic conditions.
+It is everywhere and the healthiest among us learn to manage stress, because if you don't manage it, it can cause any number of chronic conditions.
 Here is what happens to your body when you are constantly under stress.

 As the threat happens, the sympathetic nervous system is activated, sending a message to the pituitary and adrenal glands to release stress hormones.
 The most famous of which is cortisol.
 Other important hormones like adrenaline are also amped up in the body.
 Once activated, a chain reaction of events starts to unfold.
 Including the following: